nicolas-ferrada/mycustomnotes_website/README.md

     - Software licences

 - **Branding:**
-    - Domain name (nicolasferrada.com)
+    - Domain name and subdomains (nicolasferrada.com) (mycustomnotes.nicolasferrada.com)
-    - Subdomain for the project (mycustomnotes.nicolasferrada.com)
-    - Email domain (contact@nicolasferrada.com and mycustomnotes@nicolasferrada.com)
+    - Email domain (contact@nicolasferrada.com) (mycustomnotes@nicolasferrada.com)
-    - Working along with designers for logo, color pallette and app's website design

 ## Project Story
-After obtaining my degree in mid-2022, I began working on some small Flutter projects that didn't seem to lead anywhere.
+After obtaining a CS degree in mid-2022, I began working on some small Flutter projects that didn't seem to lead anywhere.
 In November 2022, I decided to follow a promising tutorial that lasted for a day and a half.
-This was aimed at strengthening my foundational knowledge of Flutter and providing guidance in my learning journey, which included not only Flutter but also good coding practices, Git/Github, and Firebase.
+This was aimed at strengthening my foundational knowledge of Flutter and providing guidance in my learning journey, which included not only Flutter but also good coding practices, Git/Github, Firebase, and other important topics.

 [![Learn Flutter in 37 hours](https://img.youtube.com/vi/VPvVD8t02U8/0.jpg)](https://www.youtube.com/watch?v=VPvVD8t02U8)

-After approximately 25 hours of the course, I became very excited about adding new functionalities to the app, and exactly, after a year, we ended up here.
+After approximately 25 hours of the course, I became very excited about adding new functionalities to the app, and after a year, we ended up here.

-My initial goal with the tutorial was to take six months, but I ended up learning and adding a lot of things beyond my original plan.
-Not being able to distinguish between a learning project and a real-world project cost me a lot of time in building a project with weak foundations.
+Not being able to distinguish between a learning project and a real-world project cost me a lot of time in building an application with weak foundations.
 However, at the end of the day, I am really glad and grateful for what I've accomplished.

 Most importantly, I've learned a lot during this year-long project, and I'm confident that I won't repeat the mistakes I've made.
 However, I would definitely not recommend using a learning project to create a final product.